plone/mockup/README.rst

 License
 =======

 The BSD 3-Clause License.
-Copyrights hold the Plone Foundation.
+Copyrights held by the Plone Foundation.
 See `LICENSE.rst <LICENSE.rst>`_ for details.